Gene Geimer

 Gene Geimer is a former U.S. soccer forward who spent seven seasons in the North American Soccer League and at least one season in Major Indoor Soccer League.
 Before entering the professional ranks, Geimer won a National Amateur Cup with St. Louis Kutis in 1971.
 He also earned six caps, scoring two goals, with the United States in 1972 and 1973.

 Youth and college

-Geimer grew up in St. Louis and attended St. Louis University where he played both soccer and baseball.
+Geimer grew up in St. Louis and attended Saint Louis University where he played both soccer and baseball.
 He was a two-year letterman on the baseball team in 1969 and 1970, but gained his greatest fame on the soccer field.
-He was a member of the Billikens' soccer team from 1967 to 1969, starting the last two years.
-In 1967 and then again in 1969, the Billikins took the NCAA Men's Soccer Championship.
-In 2004, St. Louis University inducted Geimer into the school’s Hall of Fame.
+He was a member of the Saint Louis Billikens soccer team from 1967 to 1969, starting the last two years.
+In 1967 and then again in 1969, the Billikens took the NCAA Men's Soccer Championship.
+In 2004, St. Louis University inducted Geimer into the school's Hall of Fame.